mslacken/clustduct/docs/README.md

 value | description
 ------|--------------------------------------------------
-ip | used a ip address, *must* be present for node entry mac | used as for dhpd install | image entry which be used as default boot for node, inferior to boot boot | image entry for boot, takes precedence over install entry
+ip | used a IP address, *must* be present for node entry mac | used as for DHCP install | image entry which be used as default boot for node, inferior to boot boot | image entry for boot, takes precedence over install entry

 ### special characters

-As `genders` does not allow white spaces and other special characters, so following translation table is used
+As `genders` does not allow white spaces and other special characters, the following translation table is used:

 character | character description | value in `genders`
 ----------|-----------------------|-------------------